pymor/pymor/docs/source/getting_started.rst

 In the following we will walk through the thermal block demo step by step in an interactive Python shell.
-We assume that you are familiar with the reduced basis method and that you know the basics of Python programming as well as working with |NumPy|.
+We assume that you are familiar with the reduced basis method and that you know the basics of `Python <http://www.python.org>`_ programming as well as working with |NumPy|.
 (Note that our code will differ a bit from ``thermalblock.py`` as we will hardcode the various options the script offers and leave out some features.)

-First, start a Python shell, we recommend using `IPython <http://ipython.org>`_ ::
+First, start a Python shell.
+We recommend using `IPython <http://ipython.org>`_ ::

     ipython